Tour Length

 4How much will this safari cost?

 “The price of a 2-day safari in Kenya varies.
 Expect a starting price of US$220 per person for a 2-day budget camping tour, going up to US$350 per person for a mid-range lodge tour.
 Luxury tours start at around US$450 per person.
-The level of accommodation influences the overall cost.
+The level of accommodations influences the overall cost.
 Most budget-friendly is a camping safari.
 Lodges range from budget to mid-range to high-end luxury.
 A road safari is usually cheaper than a fly-in safari.
 And you can save some money by joining a group safari as opposed to booking your own private safari.
 If your timing is flexible, you can economize on good safari deals in the low season.
-It’s always a good idea to get a few quotations before making a final decision on your safari operator. ”
+It’s always a good idea to get a few quotations before making a final decision on your safari operator.”

 5What activities are available on a 2-day safari in Kenya?

 “While game drives are usually included in your safari package, some extra activities can add variety and interest to your 2-day Kenyan trip.
 A balloon safari is a once-in-a-lifetime experience offered in many popular parks and reserves.
-Floating above the bush at sunrise offers an amazing bird’s eye perspective.
+Floating above the bush at sunrise offers an amazing bird’s-eye perspective.
 The champagne breakfast after landing completes a memorable morning out.
 The Masai Mara and Amboseli areas are the homeland of the proud Maasai people.
 A visit to a traditional manyatta (group of huts) is both educational and a lot of fun.
 Lastly, a guided nature walk offers a chance to slow down and marvel at the small wonders of the bush.
 The aim is not to get close to potentially dangerous animals, but to learn about tracks, insects and plants.”

 6Kenya Reviews